superchris/codemash-2024/index.md

 ---

+# What's the actual problem
+- HTTP is stateless, our applications have state
+- With server-side MVC we had a place for our state
+- Now it lives in (at least) two places..

+---

-# The actual problem: We are building distributed systems
+# Congratulations!
+We are building distributed systems
 ## And building distributed systems is hard...

----

-# But y tho?
 - Shared mutable state is hard
 - Across the network boundary it is almost impossible
 - For emphasis, see CORBA

 ---

-# So let's talk about state...
+# So far we've mostly talked about bad ideas

 ---

-# We have a great design pattern for managing state
-- We just need to describe it
+# Let's talk about some good ones!

+---

+# Let's talk about managing state...

+---

+## We see the same Design Pattern again and again
+- Redux
+- Elm
-- Redux, Elm, GenServers
+- GenServers
+- LiveView
 - It keeps emerging..

 ---

+# It needs a name!

+---

-# Event State Reducers
+# My proposal: Event State Reducers
 - A function which takes
   - Event (w/payload)
   - Current state